aws-samples/cloudfront-app-with-cognito-auth-at-edge/README.md

 This looks for the output of a Cloud Formation stack with a specific name, then if found returns that output as the value for `AuthLambdaParams.identityPool`;

+**IMPORTANT** - *Don't forget that if you want to use the SDK in the invoke function that you'll have to allow the actions you're using in the lambda's role*
 ##### Example Auth Lambda Params Object
 ```json
 {